Mulholland Drive

 Mulholland Drive is a street and road in the eastern Santa Monica Mountains of Southern California.
 It is named after pioneering Los Angeles civil engineer William Mulholland.
 The western rural portion in Los Angeles and Ventura counties is named Mulholland Highway.
 The road is featured in a significant number of films, songs, and novels.
 David Lynch, who wrote and directed a film named after Mulholland Drive, has said that one can feel "the history of Hollywood" on it.
-Jack Nicholson has lived on Mulholland Drive for many years, and still did so as of 2009.
+Jack Nicholson has lived on Mulholland Drive for many years, and still did as of 2025.

 Name

 Mulholland Drive was named after William Mulholland, designer of the Los Angeles aqueduct, Mulholland Dam, and Lake Hollywood.